Before we begin. A disclaimer.

 At the startup accelerator, I like the people.
 I'm actually still friends with some to this day.

 But everyone is talking about raising money.
 No one is talking about making money.
-And no one is making money.
+And most importantly, no one is making money.

 That's odd.
 Meanwhile, that guy with the funded startup?